TELEPRESENCE AS ANTI-GALLERY

 Centre Pompidou, Kandinsky Library Magazine, October 20, 2021

-Established as an institutional critique project by Ava Ansari, a transmedia poet, transcultural curator, and Iyengar yogi with heavy performance art, new media, and public policy background, against the lack of body-conscious modes of institutional labor across the globe, POETIC SOCIETIES started its multilocational work as a transmedia poetry and healing technologies network in Waawiiyaataanong/Detroit in 2017, using ancestral and digital technologies to cultivate celebratory heterotopic body memories for the somatic, sonic, and scenic liberation of the oppressed bodies across the earth.
+Established as an institutional critique project by Ava Ansari, an experienced Farsi-English interpreter, transmedia poet, transcultural curator, and yogi with heavy performance art, new media, and public policy background, against the lack of body-conscious modes of institutional labor across the globe, POETIC SOCIETIES started its multilocation work as a transmedia poetry and healing technologies multilingual network in Waawiiyaataanong/Detroit in 2017, using ancestral and digital technologies to cultivate celebratory heterotopic body memories for the somatic, sonic, and scenic liberation of the oppressed bodies across the earth.

 They love pixels and the heterotopic aspect of the digital.
 Instead of focusing on the limitations of this medium, Ansari seeks the possibilities of telepresence activism.
 With video calling, one transcends the constraints of space and time.
 As a longstanding digital organizer, Ansari compares the post-COVID-19 epidemic of hybrid and online media consumption to the outbreak of digital photography.
 On the one hand, it is great that everyone is exploring the medium.
 On another hand, there is not much respect, attention, and experience for the media, its energy, tangibility as a craft, and the hardworking organizers who have been devising it for decades.